metosin/malli/README.md

 ### Mutable registry

 [clojure.spec](https://clojure.org/guides/spec) introduces a mutable global registry for specs.
-The mutable registry in malli forced you to bring in your own state atom and function how to work with it:
+The mutable registry in malli forced you to bring in your own state atom and functions how to work with it:

 Using a custom registry atom: